dylanirlbeck/tailwind-ppx/README.md

 ```

 3. [Create detailed release notes](https://github.com/dylanirlbeck/tailwind-ppx/releases) for the new version, following the `Added/Changed/Fixed/Removed` format.
 Note that the new version of the PPX will automatically be pushed to NPM and a release will be created on GitHub.
+4. Make sure that for any merged pull requests/closed issues were noticed by the `all-contributors` bot -- see [this PR](https://github.com/dylanirlbeck/tailwind-ppx/pull/116#issuecomment-657551562) for an example of adding a new contributor who's PR was merged.

 ## Contributors ✨